 The idea of a substantive personality within the mind is derided in philosophy as a homunculus, a little controller commanding the rest of the conscious arena like the captain of a ship.
 This model proves to have many philosophical problems, but it is an incorrect model.
 When a captain steps onto a ship, you have a ship and its captain.
 The captain is added to the ship and remains distinct.
 But personality is not added to mind in this sense.
 Rather mind itself is personalized in the manner of a lump of clay turned into a statue.
 One does not “add statue to lump”, but rather transforms or forms lump.
 Once transformed, there is still nothing but a lump of clay albeit in a more structured configuration.

 As we move up the evolutionary chain of our biology we encounter artifacts of mind.
 A beaver dam for example is a configuration of sticks, logs, and other natural products suitable for habitation and young-raising by beavers.
 We can examine such a dam and quantify the information it contains in its configuration, but it is clear in this case that the specification for that information came from outside.
 The dam didn’t build itself.
 One way or another, the specifying information was imposed on the physical ingredients by the labor of beavers.
-If there is something it is to be like a beaver, then that information, the information to cut and configure the trees, originated (from our third-party perspective) in “beaver mind”.
+If there is something it is to be like a beaver, then that information, the information to cut and configure the trees, lodges somewhere (from our third-party perspective) in “beaver mind”.

 Beaver mind emerges from beaver brains plus its contact with Cosmic Mind.
 There is no doubt that the structure of brains can be described in information terms.
 Brains have all the information contained in life and then some.
 There are those who claim there is nothing more to mind than information coded into brains, but this is controversial.
 Nevertheless, from stars to life to brains we grasp that information is expressed in physical structure of one kind or another.